 Accounts receivable represent amounts primarily due from customers on product and other sales.
 These accounts receivable, which are reduced by an allowance for doubtful accounts, are recorded at the invoiced amount and do not bear interest.
-The Company evaluates the collectability of its accounts receivable based on a combination of factors, including whether sales were made pursuant to letters of credit or credit insurance is in place.
+The Company evaluates the collectibility of its accounts receivable based on a combination of factors, including whether sales were made pursuant to letters of credit or credit insurance is in place.
 In cases where management is aware of circumstances that may impair a customer's ability to meet its financial obligations, management records a specific allowance against amounts due and reduces the receivable to the amount the Company believes will be collected.
 For all other customers, the Company maintains an allowance that considers the total receivables outstanding, historical collection rates and economic trends.
 Accounts are written off when all efforts to collect have been exhausted.
-The allowance for doubtful accounts was \$2 million as of August 31, 2017 and 2016.
+The allowance for doubtful accounts was \$3 million and \$2 million as of August 31, 2018 and 2017, respectively.